nickfinocchiaro/FP3/README.md

 * a basic project concept
 * what libraries you plan on using, as a group

-TEAM: Crying Jordans
+TEAM: RackeTwitter

 A twitter app for the racket user.

 Members:
 * Nick Finocchiaro -github username: nickfinocchiaro
-* Harrison Dejardins-github username: HTdejardins
+* Harrison Dejardins-github username: HTdesjardins

 Concept:
 A lightweight app that will allow a user to login to their twitter account, post tweets, retweet, and search tweets based on a hash tag.